 Nevertheless, State Representative Gene Wu of Houston, a co-author of the law, told KPRC, “I think for 99 percent of the circumstances, the law is very clear.”

 Representative Wu has admitted that the law could have been tougher, but he said that certain compromises had to be made to get any agreement in the Texas Legislature on a texting law.

 WHAT DOES THE NEW LAW SPELL OUT – AND FAIL TO SPELL OUT?

 The law exempts drivers who text during emergencies but fails to define what situations are deemed emergencies.

 Working people who are sending or receiving texts are exempted, provided that the phones they use are somehow affixed to their vehicles.
 Hands-free voice texting is also exempted.

 How dangerous is texting while driving?
 The National Safety Council tells us that 28 percent of all motor traffic crashes now involve a driver either talking or texting on a cell phone.

 When a vehicle moves at 60 miles per hour – a typical Texas highway speed – drivers can travel the length of a football field in under 1.5 seconds.
 Taking your attention off the road while texting, even for 1.5 seconds, can be catastrophic.

-AAA has conducted studies which find that drivers who are texting are 23 times more likely to be involved a traffic collision than motorists who avoid all cell phone use while driving.
+AAA has conducted studies that find that drivers who are texting are 23 times more likely to be involved in a traffic collision than motorists who avoid all cell phone use while driving.

 Hands-free devices aren’t really an answer, either.
 Several studies have indicated that drivers who are using hands-free devices stop focusing on the road and have slower response times.